-3.13.1 Renewable Energy and Energy Conservation Objectives
+3.12.1 Renewable Energy and Energy Conservation Objectives

-- 3.13.1.1 To promote the development of domestic-scale and commercial-scale renewable energy systems such as wind, solar and biomass. - 3.13.1.2 To ensure that renewable energy systems are appropriate in type and scale to their locations, and that impacts on the natural environment and surrounding land uses are minimized. - 3.13.1.3 To encourage energy-conscious building and site design in conjunction with site-specific assessment of micro-climate conditions. - 3.13.1.4 To encourage the siting and orientation of buildings to maximize solar gain and minimize heat loss. - 3.13.1.5 To encourage landscaping which is designed and maintained to support energy conservation through such means as location, spacing, and species selection. - 3.13.1.6 To consider opportunities for the development of bicycle paths and pedestrian access systems in the context of preparation and review of public works, community improvement, and private development initiatives.
+3.12.1.1 To promote the development of domestic-scale and commercial-scale renewable energy systems such as wind, solar and biomass.

+3.12.1.2 To ensure that renewable energy systems are appropriate in type and scale to their locations, and that impacts on the natural environment and surrounding land uses are minimized, and they do not impact the logical future expansion of Township settlement areas and infrastructure.

+3.12.1.3 To encourage energy-conscious building and site design in conjunction with site-specific assessment of micro-climate conditions.

+3.12.1.4 To encourage the siting and orientation of buildings to maximize solar gain and minimize heat loss.

+3.12.1.5 To encourage landscaping which is designed and maintained to support energy conservation through such means as location, spacing, and species selection.

+3.12.1.6 To consider opportunities for the development of bicycle paths and pedestrian access systems in the context of preparation and review of public works, community improvement, public transit and private development initiatives.

-3.13.1.7 To promote green building practices in the construction of new municipal buildings and the renovation of existing municipal buildings.
+3.12.1.7 To promote green building practices in the construction of new municipal buildings and the renovation of existing municipal buildings for energy conservation and climate change.

-3.14 TOURISM GOAL
+3.13 TOURISM GOAL